Koha-Community/kohadocs/source/cron_jobs.rst

 .. _cron-jobs-label:

-Cron jobs and Daemons
+Cron jobs and daemons
 =====================

 Koha is supported by a number of background tasks.
-These tasks can either be periodically executed tasks (cron jobs) or continuously running task called daemons.
+These tasks can either be periodically executed tasks (cron jobs) or continuously running tasks called daemons.

 A cron job is a Linux command for scheduling a command or script on your